 Eleven ways to boost and protect your wealth

-Small and mid-size business are the core the of the US economy.
+Small and mid-size business are the backbone of the US economy.
 Entrepreneurship and creativity have been moving the American economy for centuries.
 In fact, US has one of the best grooming environments for start-ups and small businesses.
 Many flagship consumer brands like McDonald’s, Starbucks, and Apple started very small with one restaurant, a coffee shop, and a garage workshop to become international leaders in their industry.

 Business owners spend several years building up their business.
 They invest a significant amount of personal time and capital to grow their companies.
 Almost always these entrepreneurs will have their family fortune locked in their business.
 Those who succeed can go public or pass their wealth to the next generation.

 Entrepreneurs are a special breed.
 Many have a vision or a single idea that that drives their pursuit for success.
 Others have a unique skill or talent that make them stand out from their competitors.
 They are independent, self-driven and bold.

 Focused on their business, more often than not entrepreneurs ignore or delay their personal financial planning.
 In this post, I would like to discuss several practical steps that business owners can follow to establish their successful financial plan.

 The first and most crucial step in the personal financial planning process is setting your short and long-term financial goals.
 In many cases, the business goals can interfere and clash over personal financial goals.
 Business goals to expand into a new market or purchase a new factory can negatively interfere with your personal goals such as saving for retirement or college education for your children.
 Striking the right balance between your business and personal goals is a key to achieving them.
 Prioritizing one over the other may hurt your long-term financial success.